Exact spatial correlations in single-file diffusion: SEP with a tracer at arbitrary density

-Finally, we have some constraints on how the different parameters ($\lambda$, $\hat{\psi}$, $\xi$ and $\rho$) should appear in $\circled{?}$: \begin{enumerate}[label={(C\arabic*)}] \item $\lambda$ is explicitly involved in the hydrodynamic equations of Section~\ref{sec:HydroLim} only through expressions of the form $\e^{\pm \lambda}-1$, so we expect that only these combinations appear. \item In the low density equation~\eqref{eq:decoup_1_low_c}, $\hat{\psi}$ does not appear explicitly, only its derivative $\xi = \frac{\dd \hat{\psi}}{\dd \lambda}$ is involved, so we expect the same to happen at arbitrary density.
+Finally, we have some constraints on how the different parameters ($\lambda$, $\hat{\psi}$, $\xi$ and $\rho$) should appear in $\rhs$: \begin{enumerate}[label={(C\arabic*)}] \item $\lambda$ is explicitly involved in the hydrodynamic equations of Section~\ref{sec:HydroLim} only through expressions of the form $\e^{\pm \lambda}-1$, so we expect that only these combinations appear. \item In the low density equation~\eqref{eq:decoup_1_low_c}, $\hat{\psi}$ does not appear explicitly, only its derivative $\xi = \frac{\dd \hat{\psi}}{\dd \lambda}$ is involved, so we expect the same to happen at arbitrary density.
 Similarly, we do not expect other parameters, such as the density $\rho$, to appear explicitly in the equation. \item The equation we write should have a ``proper scaling'' with time.
 Indeed, the bulk equation~\eqref{eq:bulk_hydro_0} (which we aim to replace) is obtained by expanding at order $1/t$ the microscopic equation~\eqref{eq:gdp_bulk_discr0}, so it should be the same for this new equation.
 For instance, the functions $\Phi$, $\Phi'$ and $\Phi''$ originate respectively from terms of orders $t^0$, $t^{-1/2}$ and and $t^{-1}$ in the microscopic equations.
 Similarly, the scaling variable $v = r/\sqrt{2t}$ originates from a $t^{-1/2}$ term, and the same argument holds for $\xi$.
 One can thus check that, with these scalings, the l.h.s. of Eq.~\eqref{eq:expectedEqPhi} indeed originates from the scaling $1/t$.
-The same should hold for the r.h.s. $\circled{?}$. \end{enumerate}
+The same should hold for the r.h.s. $\rhs$. \end{enumerate}

-As a starting point to infer the structure of $\circled{?}$, we compute its lowest order in $\lambda$.
+As a starting point to infer the structure of $\rhs$, we compute its lowest order in $\lambda$.
 To this end, we have computed $\Phi$ explicitly using the formalism of Macroscopic Fluctuation Theory (MFT, see Appendix~\ref{sec:AppendixMFT}) up to order $3$ in $\lambda$ included.
-Plugging this expression of $\Phi$~\eqref{eq:PhiMFTflat} into the l.h.s. of~\eqref{eq:expectedEqPhi}, we get
+In particular, we recover the first order $\Phi_1$, given by~\eqref{eq:Phi1_SEP}, and the following orders are given by~\eqref{eq:PhiMFTflat}.
+Plugging the expression of $\Phi$~\eqref{eq:PhiMFTflat} into the l.h.s. of~\eqref{eq:expectedEqPhi}, we get

 The goal is now to rewrite this expression in terms of the lowest orders of $\Phi$, as guessed above.
-Using that
+In particular, we aim to rewrite the above expression in terms of $\Phi_1$, given by~\eqref{eq:Phi1_SEP}.
+This cannot be done straightforwardly, as the arguments of the error functions do not match between~\eqref{eq:PhiFlatOrder3} and~\eqref{eq:Phi1_SEP}.
+We need to find transformation which, acting on $\Phi_1$~\eqref{eq:Phi1_SEP}, changes the argument of the error function by $\sqrt{2}$.
+This can be done by using that

 we can rewrite the r.h.s. of~\eqref{eq:PhiFlatOrder3} as